World Cup: Ghana 'under pressure' for crunch South Korea fixture - Addo

 Ahead of the clash, Addo has revealed why they will face a difficult task against the Taegeuk Warriors.

-WHAT ADDO SAID: “First of all, surely, we have a chance especially since they played a draw so if we win against South Korea and Portugal win hopefully against Uruguay then we will be second so the chance is still big,” Addo said as quoted by Ghana Sports Page.
+WHAT ADDO SAID: “First of all, surely, we have a chance especially since they played a draw so if we win against South Korea and Portugal win hopefully against Uruguay then we will be second so the chance is still big,” Addo said.

 “And surely it will be very, very tough to beat South Korea because they are good.
 But now we have to win.
 We are under pressure but they are too.”